-Brian Murray is the interim director of the newly merged Duke University Energy Initiative and Nicholas Institute for Environmental Policy Solutions, as well as a research professor at the Nicholas School of the Environment and the Sanford School of Public Policy.
+Brian Murray is the interim director of the Nicholas Institute for Energy, Environment & Sustainability, as well as a research professor at the Nicholas School of the Environment and the Sanford School of Public Policy.

 Supreme Court Ruling Limits EPA’s Authority to Restrict Greenhouse Gases from Energy Production

 Posted On:Tuesday, Jul 05, 2022 - 11:45 am